Explore This Fellowship

-This fellowship received its Accreditation Council for Graduate Medical Education (ACGME) accreditation in 2017 and its overall goal is to provide comprehensive, advanced training for anesthesiologists in all aspects of care related to postoperative pain management with a particular emphasis on regional techniques.
-The majority of the training is spent at Mass General on the Acute Pain Service (APS), which has over 9,000 patient encounters annually, and on the Regional Anesthesia Service, which performs nearly 4,000 blocks annually.
+The goal of this fellowship is to provide comprehensive, advanced training for anesthesiologists in all aspects of care related to postoperative pain management with a particular emphasis on regional techniques.
+The majority of the training is spent within the acute pain service, which has over 9,000 patient encounters annually, and the regional anesthesia service, which performs nearly 4,000 blocks annually.

-Fellows are exposed to a wide variety of acute pain and regional strategies, including:
+Fellows are exposed to a wide variety of acute pain and regional strategies (adult and pediatric), including: